 Adapt or die is not a cliché when it comes to startups.
 If your business is going to endure and ultimately thrive, then it will almost certainly have to be extremely flexible.
 An effective company will adapt rapidly to change, and seize fleeting opportunities faster than the competition can.

-Your core team can never rest on its laurels and simply be satisfied; it must always be thinking about improving the product, or introducing new, better ones.
+Your team can’t be complacent, it must always be thinking about improving the product, or introducing new, better ones.

 In some cases, it may be necessary for the startup to pivot dramatically away from its original core service.
 Many highly successful contemporary companies pivoted dramatically from how the were originally envisioned as startups.